Results

 Knowledge Hub

 … Inland water refers to all the rivers, lakes, wetlands and hidden underground water across Australia.
-These waters shape the land, support life, and connect … allocation, but a negotiated volume of water for First Nations cultural purposes.
+These waters shape the land, support life, and connect everything—from plants and animals to people and places. … Australia’s inland waters are managed through a system of rules about who can use water, how much water can be used, and how much must … allocation, but a negotiated volume of water for First Nations cultural purposes.
 Cultural flows support activities like fishing, hunting, ceremonies, and gathering medicinal plants.
 They also help protect important sites such as burial …

 • Inland water